 The Company assesses whether it is the primary beneficiary of the hedge funds and private equity funds in which it holds a variable interest in the form of general partner interests.
 In each instance, the Company has determined that it is not the primary beneficiary and therefore need not consolidate the hedge funds or private equity funds.
 The subsidiaries' general partnership interests, additional capital commitments, and management fees receivable represent its maximum exposure to loss.
-The subsidiaries' general partnership interests interests and management fees receivable are included in other assets on the consolidated statement of financial condition.
+The subsidiaries' general partnership interests and management fees receivable are included in other assets on the consolidated statement of financial condition.

-The following tables set forth the total VIE assets, the carrying value of the subsidiaries' variable interests, and the Company's maximum exposure to loss in Company-sponsored non-consolidated VIEs in which the Company holds variable interests and other non-consolidated VIEs in which the Company holds variable interests as of December 31, 2018:
+The following tables set forth the total VIE assets, the carrying value of the subsidiaries' variable interests, and the Company's maximum exposure to loss in Company-sponsored non-consolidated VIEs in which the Company holds variable interests and other non-consolidated VIEs in which the Company holds variable interests as of December 31, 2019:

-Total alue of the ariable Interest Capital Maximum Exposure to Loss in Non-consolidated

-VIE Assets (1) Assets (2) Liabilities Commitments VIEs

-Hedge funds \$ 32,651 \$ 337 \$ \$ \$ 337
+(Expressed in thousands) · Total alue of the ariable Interest Capital Maximum Exposure to Loss in Non-consolidated VIE Assets (1) Assets (2) Liabilities Commitments VIEs Hedge funds \$ 29,294 \$ 259 \$ \$ \$ 259

-Private equity funds 7,454 8 8

-Total \$ 40,105 \$ 345 \$ \$ \$ 345